elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 Let's create a small temporary project.
 We'll use the same `mix` tool that we used in the last chapter when we created our Phoenix application, but this time we're just creating a small Elixir project called `temporary`.
-Run the following command in the terminal:
+Run the following command in the Terminal:

 ```shell
 $ mix new temporary